fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 ### Challenge 10: **Build Agentic RAG with Azure AI Search**  ([C#](Student/Challenge-10-csharp.md) | [Python](Student/Challenge-10-python.md))

 - Create an advanced Agentic Retrieval-Augmented Generation system using Azure AI Search.
 Build intelligent agents that can dynamically decide what information to retrieve and how to synthesize comprehensive responses.

+### Challenge 11: **Optional - Secure access to MCP servers in API Management** ([Challenge Guide](Student/Challenge-11.md))

+- Learn how to secure access to Model Context Protocol servers using Azure API Management, implementing authentication, rate limiting, and other security policies to protect your MCP endpoints.

+### Challenge 12: **Optional - Expose REST API in API Management as an MCP server** ([Challenge Guide](Student/Challenge-12.md))

+- Transform existing REST APIs into Model Context Protocol servers through Azure API Management, enabling seamless integration of traditional APIs into MCP-based agentic workflows.

+### Challenge 13: **Optional - Register and discover remote MCP servers in your API inventory** ([Challenge Guide](Student/Challenge-13.md))

+- Implement MCP server registration and discovery mechanisms in your API inventory using Azure API Center, enabling centralized management and governance of distributed MCP servers.

 ## References